chuckdries/sunhacks-19/slides/3-templating.md

   res.render("greet", { name });
 });
 ```

+As we briefly touched on earler, that second parameter we pass to `res.render` is an object.
+In this case,
+it has a field called `name`, which has the value of the `name` variable.
+The fields ("keys" in javascript speak)
+determine which variables exist in the template.

 Notice how we removed the "null checking" (making sure a value exists) from the route
 to the template.
 We didn't have to do this, but I wanted to show you how if statements work in handlebars.